datenanfragen/data/README.md

 ### Addresses

-We want the addresses to formatted consistently, so don't just copy the information directy from the company's website.
+We want the addresses to be formatted consistently, so don't just copy the information directy from the company's website.
 Try to format the address according to the standards of the respective country.
 For many countries, we already have records with examples on how to format the addresses.
-Otherwise, the Universial Postal Union has [resources](http://www.upu.int/en/activities/addressing/postal-addressing-systems-in-member-countries.html) on how to properly format addresses for many countries.
+Otherwise, the Universal Postal Union has [resources](http://www.upu.int/en/activities/addressing/postal-addressing-systems-in-member-countries.html) on how to properly format addresses for many countries.
 In addition, there is a very [comprehensive guide](https://www.bitboost.com/ref/international-address-formats.html) offered by BitBoost Systems.

 For incomplete addresses, you can use SmartyStreets' [Single Address Validation Tool](https://smartystreets.com/products/single-address).